Superposition theorem for flexible grids: Extended superposition theorem framework

-We consider a grid with production and loads at electrical bus bar nodes, represented by the nodal injection vector $Bbus$, and branches connected under a given grid topology we denote by $\Tau$.
-Our aim is to compute power flows $PF(Bbus,\Tau)$.
-We will restrict ourself in this paper to the DC approximation \cite{stott2009dc} and work under the assumption that the grid remains connected and does not get split apart in multiple components.
+We consider a grid with generation g and load distribution d at $n_{bus}$ electrical nodes, represented by the nodal power balance vector $P_{g-d}$.
+Branches connections at every node represent the grid topology that we denote by $\Tau$.
+Our aim is to compute power flows $PF(P_{g-d},\Tau)$.
+In this paper, We restrict ourselves to the DC approximation \cite{stott2009dc} and assume that the grid remains connected into one single component.